 Infrastructure: Anchors, Readers, Gateways, or Sensors

-These devices are installed across the facility to detect tag transmissions and support positioning.
-Depending on the technology, the system may calculate location using proximity, signal strength, time difference of arrival, angle of arrival, or other positioning methods.
+Fixed devices installed throughout the facility receive transmissions from tracked devices and pass that data to the platform.
+The density and placement of this infrastructure determines coverage and accuracy.
+Depending on the technology, the system calculates location using proximity detection, received signal strength, time difference of arrival, or angle of arrival methods.
 The National Institute of Standards and Technology (NIST) actively researches indoor positioning infrastructure as a distinct discipline from GPS.

 RTLS Software Platform